R-Ahmadi01/Garbage-classification/README.md

 *Table 2.
 Training and validation accuracy across epochs.*

 Test Performance
 The model achieved an overall test accuracy of 85%.
-Below is a confusion matrix  ([figure 3](#Figure-3)) that provides insights into class-level performance.
+Below is a confusion matrix  (see figure 3) that provides insights into class-level performance.

 <img src="https://github.com/user-attachments/assets/88be91ab-3650-4edb-81ce-cb4f3fba9664" alt="Screenshot 2024-11-02 215055" width="720"/>